Deer Management Permits (DMPs)

 Hunters possessing a DMP may take one antlerless deer per permit in addition to any deer that may be taken with a regular hunting license or bowhunting and muzzleloading privileges.

 - DMPs may not be used for legally antlered deer (at least one antler 3" or longer).

-- DMPs may only be used in the WMU for which they are issued.
+- DMPs may be used in any open season and only in the WMU they are issued for.

-- Hunters may transfer or receive up to 2 DMPs from other hunters (see How to Transfer a DMP Deer Carcass Tag).
+- Hunters may transfer or receive up to 2 DMPs from other hunters (see below).

 Applying for a deer management permit (DMP)

-- You may apply for DMPs at all license-issuing outlets, by phone or online beginning on August 2, 2021.
+- You may apply for DMPs at all license-issuing outlets, by phone, or online beginning on August 1, 2022.

 - DMPs are available to all hunters age 14 years or older who purchase or possess a regular hunting license (12 years old for Junior Bowhunting license holders).

 - There is a $10 non-refundable application fee for all applicants.
 The fee is waived for holders of Lifetime Licenses purchased prior to 10/1/2009, and Junior Hunters and Junior Bowhunters.